Mrfamzy1/alx-pre_course/0x01-git/README.md

-ALX have the best online course plathform, Thanks ALX
+ALX have the best online course plathform, Thanks to ALX.
+I will always DO HARD THING